 That’s the general concept behind radiant panels, which are installed in the walls or ceiling, and cove heaters, which are installed where the wall and ceiling come together.
 The idea is that these sources of heat emit radiation energy to keep you warm without heating up the air inside a room.

 Unlike the other types of electric heat which are hardwired into your home, space heaters (also called portable heaters) are plugged into power outlets.
 That means you can take the heater with you from room to room.
-Because they aren’t secured to a wall, they can be a fire hazard if they’re tipped over.
+That gives you the flexibility of putting a heater exactly where you need it, when you need it.

 Heat pumps are one of the most energy efficient heating options you can buy.
 Although all electric heat is 100 percent efficient, these heaters can actually use heat from the environment to provide heat your home, which in some cases means you get more heat output than you put into the system.
 Unlike the other electric heaters, these can also provide cooling when necessary.